zhmcclient/zhmccli/docs/development.rst

 This section shows the steps for releasing a version to `PyPI
 <https://pypi.python.org/>`_.

-Switch to your work directory of the python-zhmccli Git repo (this is where the ``Makefile`` is), and perform the following steps in that directory:
+Switch to your work directory of the zhmccli Git repo (this is where the ``Makefile`` is), and perform the following steps in that directory:

 1. Set a shell variable for the version to be released, e.g.: